eddLai/Exoskeleton-Control-Note/Experiment-free exoskeleton assistance via learning in simulation Note.md

 - tethered
 - substantial labour and time required
 - Human-in-the-loop optimization [8]
-first classify different locomotion activities and then discretize the gait cycle into several phases
-- segmented gait phase -> manual tuning
- - transitions

-Our previous work imposed predefined kinematic trajectories to drive the steady-state walking of a human in simulation [23]  [24]

 Goal of NN is decoupling the measurable states (that is, wearable sensor inputs) and unmeasurable states (for example, human joint moments and muscle activations)
 - 虛擬